Bless Those Who Blast You

 If people curse you, do not curse them back but bless them instead.
 (Rule of St. Benedict 4.
 32)

 Sadly, the right to retaliate is not an inalienable right.
 It may be necessary to fight your enemies and to defeat them, for the sake of the common good.
 But the Christian must not inflict harm merely for the satisfaction of revenge.
 Yes, it’s hard.
-And unfortunately, this isn’t just St. Benedict’s idea.
+And unfortunately, this is not just St. Benedict’s idea.
 This is Jesus himself Luke 6:28.

 Can we give them the light-activated puzzle map of the United States?
 If they fail to replace Montana, Alabama and Arizona, they’ll be learning about Helena, Montgomery and Phoenix every time the headlights of a passing car flicker through a chink in the curtains.
 If they bury it under blankets in the closet, in the middle of the night a strangled voice will say, “New Jersey: Trenton.”

-Not only are we not allowed to give their children motion-sensitive, musical toys with no OFF button: God requires us to pray for them as well.
+No: not only are we not allowed to give their children motion-sensitive, musical toys with no OFF button: God requires us to pray for them as well.

 When we suffer an insult from another person, we have a reaction, anger, which is as natural as the body’s inflammatory response to injury.
 If you didn’t feel anger at being wronged, it would be an emotional failure, just as it would be sick for your body not to react to a wound.
 But just as your inflammatory response can itself become a problem if it doesn’t subside, so anger can become destructive to the person who feels it.